atulvc2001/Biomentric-Attendance-Management-System/README.md

 # MiniProject2022
-A small project based on Python
+An biometric attendance based project built on python